mahdibani/BUILD/README.md

-# Build
+# PowerPointLess

-**Build** is an autonomous, multi-agent presentation agency powered by Google Gemini.
+**PowerPointLess** is an autonomous, multi-agent presentation agency powered by Google Gemini.
 Give it a topic — it researches, reasons, builds the slides, and stress-tests them with a mock Q&A session.

 ## Architecture